PEBpung/PEBpung.github.io/_posts/2019-06-08-markdown-and-html.md

 title: Sample Post with Markdown subtitle : How markdown is displayed as html
 tags: [Sample Post, Demo]
-author: Nayeong Kim
+author: Kimin Park
 comments : True
 ---

 This post show result from awesome Markdown techniques like jekyll.
 `Jekyll` supports to transform your plain text into static websites and blogs.

 you can easy to change style in `_utility.html` and a sample of the formatting follows.